Level 7, 20 Credits

 - study addiction, risk and inequalities

-Assessment for Understanding Addictions will take the form of an essay and report case study.
+Assessment for Understanding Addictions will take the form of an essay and a 15 minute presentation.

 - You will normally be expected to have a first degree in order to enrol on this course